kubukoz/blog/mdoc/flakes-first-steps.md

 }
 ```

 `mkShell` is a [function in Nixpkgs][mkShell] that takes an attrset as an argument.
-One of the attributes in it is `packages`, which can be used to list... packages (I know, right?) that will be available in the shell environment once it's loaded.
+One of the attributes in it is `packages`, which can be used to list... packages (who knew, right?) that will be available in the shell environment once it's loaded.

 `pkgs.cowsay` is a reference to one of the packages in Nixpkgs - you can search for these packages in a variety of ways, one which is [search.nixos.org][nixos-search].